4.6/5 RatingFree

 ``

-• Single customer record - Every interaction, every team, one timeline
+• Single customer record — every touch, one thread

-• Unified reporting - Full funnel attribution from first touch to closed deal
+• Unified reporting — first touch to closed-won without a BI project

 HubSpot's pricing reflects its platform positioning: